Detection of HI filament: Pair Stacking vs. Filament Stacking: Methods

-For both pair and filament stacking, galaxies with HI in massive halos will be included.
-To clearly detect the IGM component, masking of resolved sources is necessary.
-This involves excluding masked pixels from column density maps and not including them in the average column density calculations for both stacking methods.
-The goal is to determine the mean density outside the vicinity of halos.
-We investigate the effectiveness of the two stacking methods, both with and without masking.
+For both pair and filament stacking, we mask pixels within these halo regions, excluding them from the column density maps and from the computation of the mean column density in both stacking methods.
+The goal is to estimate the mean \hi~density outside the vicinity of haloes.
+We further assess the effectiveness of the two stacking methods with and without masking.

+Note that masking haloes differs from masking only massive galaxies, since it inevitably removes satellite galaxies (some of which are dwarf galaxies below the detection limit) and the \hi~clumps near the haloes.
+We also performed galaxy masking according to their stellar masses; the results are presented in the Appendix \ref{app:mask_gal}.
+In \hi~observations with limited spatial resolution, bright galaxies and dwarfs are difficult to separate, leading to a so-called confusion effect, and in this context halo masking is more practical.
+In the main results of our study, we only analyze the contribution of haloes instead of individual galaxies.